epj33/cs3370/1_portsetter/README.txt

 This will run "make" for the setport command, as well as "make" for the testport command.
 It will set up setport as a command, runnable anywhere.
+It will also run all the tests in non-verbose mode.

 Subsequent runs of the setport command syntax is
     setport [FLAG] [PORTNUMBER]